KantariaDhaval/Todo-App/README.md

 After complete your todo item, you can also checkmark that item.
 And when you hover to any item, delete button will pop up and you can also delete that item.

 There is also functionality of categorize items by completed items and uncompleted items.

+You can also see how many items are there currently in the list.